Board of Directors

 Chris has been active within several Western electricity forums on matters of transmission access and electric reliability.
 He was selected by the California Bar Association to serve on its Committee on the Environment.
 He has been selected by other attorneys for inclusion in “Best Lawyers in America” (2006), selected for “Northern California Super Lawyers” (2005, 2006) and by Sacramento Magazine for “Best Lawyers in Sacramento” (2006).

 John has served as an ICRI Board member since 2010.
 His focus is to further strengthen the effectiveness and viability of ICRI in childhood care and education through our worldwide programs and collaborations.
 His education, including a Bachelors, Masters, and PhD, from UC Berkeley, is in Materials Science and Electronic Materials, and he has experience in Silicon Valley as a researcher, technical manager, and executive in large corporate entities as well as in venture-funded start-ups.
 He was Associate Professor of Materials Science at the University of Michigan, Ann Arbor.
 His commitment to improving childhood education worldwide increased as his daughter, Emilie, completed her teaching training in Madrid, Spain, and as his son, Martin, completed a two year Peace Corps commission teaching young children in Gobabis, Namibia.

-Leslie Falconer is the President and CEO of the Experience Early Learning Co., publisher of early childhood books, music and preschool curriculum.
-She has written, produced, and published several child development tools including the Mother Goose Time preschool curriculum and children's music CDs.
+Leslie Falconer is the President and CEO of the Experience Early Learning Co., a publisher of early childhood books, music and preschool curriculum.
+She has written, produced, and published several child development tools including the Mother Goose Time preschool curriculum and children's music.
 Leslie has been invited to be a guest author for various early childhood education journals and has spoken on related topics for several early childhood education organizations.
 She is also the trustee of the Alabaster Fund which supports early childhood education initiatives worldwide.
-On her downtime, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband and three active daughters.
+In her free time, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband and three active daughters.